 - Harvest regularly and pick at the leaves when full to encourage growth and a fuller, more bushy plant overall.

-- Remove any flowers that might grow from the basil as soon as you notice them, as they will reduce the potency of the flavors your basil possesses.
+- Remove any flowers that might grow from the basil as soon as you notice them, as they will reduce the potency of the flavors of your basil.

 How to Harvest Basil Plant